Setup RevenueCat App

 And this one:

-Test on Android: To create test users to try Play Store purchases in the sandbox mode, follow this guide by RevenueCat.
+Test on Android: To create test users to try Play Store purchases in the sandbox mode, follow by RevenueCat.
 You need to create a test user, configure licensing testing, create a closed track, and add a tester.